White Egret Orchid Facts

 The appropriately named White Egret Orchid constitutes an amazing terrestrial species of orchid.
 Additionally, this amazing plant itself qualifies as a small shrub.
 Further, the stunning plant attains a typical height of approximately 15 in (38 cm).

 In addition, its delicate leaves also grow comparatively long and thin, much like blades of grass.
 Typically, the White Egret Orchid produces either two or three flowers on each short stem.
 However, blooms these may sometimes number as many as eight.

 The calyx also generally develops egg-shaped, while the sepals develop small and green.
 Most noteworthy, however, are the three lobes.
 The two largest extend laterally and develop highly fringed edges, which serves to further accentuate the appearance of wings.

 - Kingdom: Plantae

 White Egret Orchid Distribution, Habitat, and Ecology

 Not surprisingly, the species requires a highly specific habitat type.
 This beautiful and unique flower also grows naturally in seepage slopes and wetland regions.
 Rather interestingly, it only occurs naturally at moderate to high elevations, which is unusual for orchids.

 The White Egret Orchid also matures during the summer and rainy season.
 Because of this, it typically blooms from July to August.
-During Autumn, it typically enters a period of dormancy.
+However, during Autumn, the plant typically enters a period of dormancy.

-Finally, the species appears to be in rapid decline in the wild.
+Finally, and truly sadly, the species appears to be in rapid decline in the wild.
 But, the IUCN has not yet given the species a classification status.
 However, that may change in the near future, as its situation deteriorates.
 That’s because it now faces the threat of climate change.